zeynab335/Human-Resources-Analytics-Solution-Power-BI-Project-/README.md

 <br>

-•  Purpose: Aggregates assessment data to compare "Current Performance" against "Future Potential."
+•  Purpose: Aggregates assessment data to compare "Current Performance" against "Future Potential."<br>
-•  Key Visuals: Pie Charts and Horizontal Bar Charts.
+•  Key Visuals: Pie Charts and Horizontal Bar Charts.<br>
-•  Information:
+•  Information:<br>
-•	Categorizes the workforce into broad levels: Average & Above vs. Below Average for both potential and performance.
+•	Categorizes the workforce into broad levels: Average & Above vs. Below Average for both potential and performance.<br>
-•	Shows a high concentration of employees in the "Below Average" potential bracket (92%), suggesting a need for leadership development.
+•	Shows a high concentration of employees in the "Below Average" potential bracket (92%), suggesting a need for leadership development.<br>
-•	Provides a clean spread of scores to identify outliers and top-tier talent.
+•	Provides a clean spread of scores to identify outliers and top-tier talent.<br>

  <br>